Highlights of Impressive Athens in an 8-hour private tour

 • Duration: 15 Minutes

-Pass By: After Lycabettus will drive again through Kolonaki and the historical site of the city passing by the war museum, the Byzantine museum, the museum of ancient archaeological Cyclades civilization, the national garden (ex-royal garden), the Plateia Syntagmatos Syntagma Square, the central square of Athens.
-The square is named after the Constitution that Otto, the first King of Greece, was obliged to grant after a popular and military uprising on 3 September 1843.
+Pass By: Once Lycabettus is reached, the scenic drive will continue through Kolonaki and the city’s significant landmarks, including the war museum, Byzantine museum, and museum of ancient archaeological Cyclades civilization.
+The route also passes by the national garden, known as the ex-royal garden, before reaching Plateia Syntagmatos, also known as Syntagma Square.
+It holds great historical significance as it was named after the Constitution that was granted by Otto, the first King of Greece, as a result of a popular and military uprising on 3 September 1843.

 • Duration: 20 Minutes